Jc-alt logo

 def preorderTraversal(self, root: Optional[TreeNode]) -> List[int]:

-result = []
+res = []

 def dfs(node: Optional[TreeNode]):

-# Base case: reached leaf's child (None)
+# reached a leaf's child 'None'

 if not node: